-(f) After all installation is complete, adjust the music-on-hold circuit as described in 3.35.
+- (f) After all installation is complete, adjust the music-on-hold circuit as described in paragraph 3.40. - 3.40 Adjust the volume level of the music-on-hold as follows: - (a) Place a call to one of the 4A System stations on a CO/PBX line - (b) Answer the call and place it on hold

-- 3.35 Adjust the volume level of the music-on-hold as follows: - (a) Set the potentiometer on the 33A voice coupler approximately to mid-range. - (b) Place a call to one of the 4A System stations on a CO/PBX line. - (c) Answer the call and place it on hold. - (d) Have the customer adjust the music source for a comfortable listening level on the held line.
+(c) Have the customer adjust the music source for a comfortable listening level on the held line.